 Public Education / Awareness

-(Related pages: Domestic Violence Awareness Month and Sexual Assault Awareness Month.)
+(See related pages: Domestic Violence Awareness Month, Sexual Assault Awareness Month, Prevention and DELTA.)

 Bravelets™ – there are times in all of our lives where we need to be brave ~ whether for ourselves, for our family, for our friends, or even for a complete stranger.
 Bravelets™ bracelets are more than just something to wear on your wrist.
 They are a symbol of hope, strength and courage.
 They are designed to help you be brave in the toughest of times.
 Bravelets™ is not a non-profit organization.
 We are a for-profit company with giving at our core.
 We want you to know, when you look at your wrist, that $10 was donated to your cause.
 We want you to know that you helped make a difference.
 For the purple domestic violence bracelet and the teal sexual assault bracelet, the $10 is donated to the National Center on Domestic and Sexual Violence.